firefly-cpp/sport-activities-features-gui/README.md

 # sport-activities-features-gui

-A simple GUI application which uses the library sports-activities-features to import sports activity files (TCX) and makes it easy to view and transform the data in a GUI environment.
+A simple GUI application that uses the library sports-activities-features to import sports activity files (TCX) and makes it easy to view and transform the data in a GUI environment.

 ## Features
 - Improved bulk importing of tcx files
 - Exporting data to different formats
 - Graphing data
 - Data transformations
-- Calendar view of acitve days
+- Calendar view of active days
 - Individual user profiles

 ## Screenshots